My Life (Billy Joel song)

 "My Life" is a song by Billy Joel that first appeared on his 1978 album 52nd Street.
 A single version was released in the fall of 1978 and reached No. 2 on the U.S. adult contemporary chart.
 Early the next year, it peaked at No. 3 on the Billboard Hot 100.

+A cover of this song was used as the theme song for the situation comedy TV series, Bosom Buddies.

 Musical structure

 The song begins with drums, electric bass, and a left-hand piano part, followed by a keyboard riff in the right hand.
 The riff is also used as a fill between verse and chorus sections and is also played at the end.
 The section order is intro-verse-fill-chorus-bridge-v-f-c-b-solo-c-outro.

 Chicago members Peter Cetera and Donnie Dacus performed the backing vocals and sang along with Joel during the bridge and in the outro ("Keep it to yourself, it's my life").

-"My Life" was used as the theme song for the ABC television series Bosom Buddies (1980–82), albeit in a re-recorded version with a different vocalist.
-However, due to licensing issues, it does not appear on the VHS and DVD releases of the series, nor is it used in the show's syndicated airings; in both cases, it is replaced by a vocal version of the show's closing instrumental theme, "Shake Me Loose", sung by Stephanie Mills.

-The structure of the opening verse is essentially identical to the one in the song Sha-La-La-La-La, released five years prior by Danish glam rock band Walkers.
-Joel does not credit the band for inspiration.

 Reception

-Billboard described "My Life" as "an infectious uptempo tune guaranteeing a good mood for the listener."
-Cash Box said that the "jumpy, upfront beat, keyboards, and acoustic guitar lines back Joel's strong singing" and praised the "musical and lyrical hooks."
-Record World called it a "Top 40 & adult [oriented rock] natural."
+Billboard described "My Life" as "an infectious uptempo tune guaranteeing a good mood for the listener".
+Cash Box said that the "jumpy, upfront beat, keyboards, and acoustic guitar lines back Joel's strong singing" and praised the "musical and lyrical hooks".
+Record World called it a "Top 40 & adult [oriented rock] natural".